Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

 You control it through its *Skeleton Sketching* panel in the *Transform panel*, which you can open with :kbd:`N`.
 Use the mouse :kbd:`LMB` to draw strokes, and :kbd:`RMB` for gestures.
-Showing its tool panel won't enable sketching - you must tick the checkbox next to *Skeleton Sketching* to start drawing bone chains (otherwise, you remain in the standard *Edit Mode*...).
+Showing its tool panel will not enable sketching - you must tick the checkbox next to *Skeleton Sketching* to start drawing bone chains (otherwise, you remain in the standard *Edit Mode*...).